ACTIVITIES OF SECTION VIII

 The Education and Training Committee stimulates discussions on cutting-edge issues in couple and family therapy by distributing articles that are then discussed online via our listserv.

 The Public Policy Committee tries to link our integrative way of thinking to issues of social and political concern.
 The Public Policy Committee is charged to promote the application of psychoanalytic and family systemic thinking to current couple/family issues which become salient politically or culturally, and to serve as an advisory body to the membership and the public in that regard.
+Please contact Cindy Baum-Baicker (Chair) at firstname.lastname@example.org if you are interested in joining the committee.

 In this time of domestic and international turmoil, a psychoanalytic/systemic perspective on family dynamics can be crucial, for example on domestic policy issues such as abortion or violence, or in understanding irrational hatred and stereotyping.
 The International Affiliations Committee encourages volunteers and new proposals for initiatives.
-Please contact Mary-Joan Gerson, Chair, at firstname.lastname@example.org with questions or suggestions.
+Please contact Mary-Joan Gerson (Chair) at email@example.com with questions or suggestions.

 For further information about Section VIII activities, please contact Cindy Baum-Baicker, firstname.lastname@example.org.